hackworthltd/primer/README.md

   database, and then loading the dump into the new database.
 This script is most useful in combination with the `dump-local-db` script.

+* `verify-local-db` reports the differences between the latest schema and the schema your local database is using.

+* `revert-local-db` reverts the local database to a previous schema.
+  Note that this may not always be successful.
+You should generally only need to run this command if you're testing database schema migrations.
+You can specify which git commit to revert to by passing the following flags: `-- --to <rev>`.

 # Database ops